 The Corporate and Other segment also includes operations and support services such as front- and back-office information technology (IT), compliance and risk management, operations, legal, finance, and other administrative functions.
+This segment principally supports the Company's Canadian operations, significant aspects of its global operations and public company operations and related reporting.
 The IT team maintains and supports the Company's front- and back-office IT systems.
 The compliance department is responsible for client credit and account monitoring in relation to certain legal and regulatory requirements.
 The operations group carries out all activity in connection with processing securities transactions including trade execution and settlement of securities transactions.
 They are also responsible for the custody of client securities.
 The finance department is responsible for internal financial accounting and controls, and external financial and regulatory reporting and compliance.

-Operations and support staff, on March 31, 2015, numbered approximately 324.
+Corporate and other staff, on March 31, 2016, numbered approximately 288.
 Most of these employees are located in the Company's Vancouver and Toronto offices.